luikore/gems.mirror/readme.md

 Add an hourly task that redownloads specs.*.gz in nginx root

     0 */1 * * * /bin/bash -l -c 'ruby your_path/renew.rb'

+# Generated dirs and files

+- `root` static files downloaded and serving
+- `var` contains logs and pids
+- `nginx.conf` change it if not fit

+# List of cached gems

+After binding the ip of mirror server to rubygems.org, visit rubygems.org/gems/

+# Caveats

+Remember to comment out the /etc/hosts binding of the mirror server before doing `gem push` or `gem yank` etc.